The Complete History of the Traditional Latin Mass Movement of Eastern Oklahoma, 1970 - Present (2017)

 Ch.
 8 Most Precious Blood Parish.
 Latin Mass at Sts.
 Peter and Paul Parish.

-Somewhere between 2005-2010, changes started to happen in the Parish of St. Peter, where differences between the two frames of mind about having their own church (as discussed earlier) began to crystalize.
-I do believe it is public information and fair to discuss there was a certain division taking place.
-Parish meetings and discussions did not solve the differences.
+At the quasi-Parish of St. Peter, for several years, parish meetings and discussions aimed at meeting the plan of Bishop Slattery and the FSSP for the Fraternity apostolate to have their own full parish, which would entail their own church.
 After Fr.
-Bryne left Tulsa (he was a very beloved pastor, and had a great sense of humor), the Fraternity sent Fr.
-Angelo Van der Putten, who was formerly a priest with the Society of St. Pius X. Fr.
+Byrne left Tulsa (he was a very beloved pastor, and had a great sense of humor), the Fraternity sent Fr.
+Angelo Van der Putten, who was formerly a priest with the Society of St. Pius X, to attempt the transition.
+Fr.
 V is known for his apostolic zeal, formidable sermons, and Energizer-bunnny-like momentum to create and finish projects.
 For example, due to some expertise he had with building, he was called to the Nebraska semninary to help direct finishing Our Lady of Guadalupe Seminary Chapel.
 He is a force to be reckoned with.

-At the same time, an almost parish-within-a-parish, or community within a parish, came together around Fr.
-Davidson's Latin Mass.
+At the same time, a community within a parish, came together around Fr.
+Davison's Latin Mass.
 The Latin Mass community at Sts.
 Peter and Paul will share homeschooling resources, potlucks, and All Saints Day parties.
 However, just a few months ago Father decided to spend time back with family in his home state, and he is close to retirement age.

 Ch.
 9 Current situation.